-This section of the assessment framework deals with the violence experienced by LGBTI+ persons in the political and electoral process.
+This section of the assessment framework deals with prior or potential violence directly related to LGBTI+ persons in the political and electoral process.

-- Have there been cases of violence, intimidation, or harassment against LGBTI+ persons in the political and electoral process, including those in the roles of candidates, elected representatives, voters and members of political parties and civil society? - Have there been cases of digital violence and hate speech against LGBTI+ political leaders and candidates on social networks? - Have political leaders spread hatred against LGBTI+ persons through the media and social networks in the context of the political or electoral process? - Are there unreasonable restrictions that prevent LGBTI+ persons from exercising their right to vote, to be elected, to campaign or to express political opinions? - Are there civil society and government-led initiatives to collect data, analyse, research, and monitor violence against LGBTI+ persons, especially in political and electoral contexts?
+Have there been cases of violence, intimidation, or harassment against LGBTI+ persons in the political and electoral process, including those in the roles of candidates, elected representatives, voters and members of political parties and civil society?

+Have there been cases of digital violence and hate speech against LGBTI+ political leaders and candidates on social networks?

+Have political leaders spread hatred against LGBTI+ persons through the media and social networks in the context of the political or electoral process?

-- Does the legal framework prohibit hate crimes and hate speech based on sexual orientation, sex characteristics, and gender identity or expression and also ensure adequate investigation, prosecution, and sanction mechanisms? - Do police, security forces and criminal justice personnel receive adequate sensitization training to promote a better understanding of hate crimes and offer a dignified treatment to victims? - Do victims of LGBTIphobic hate crimes receive adequate support, including health care and psychological assistance, legal support and shelter when needed? - Have there been awareness-raising campaigns to sensitize the public about the need to counter LGBTIphobic violence and to inform LGBTI+ persons about reporting procedures, assistance and resources for victims?
+Are there civil society and government-led initiatives to collect data on, analyse and monitor violence against LGBTI+ persons, especially in political and electoral contexts?
+Does the legal framework prohibit hate crimes and hate speech based on sexual orientation, sex characteristics, and gender identity or expression and also ensure adequate investigation, prosecution, and sanction mechanisms?

+Do police, security forces and criminal justice personnel receive adequate sensitization training to promote a better understanding of hate crimes and offer a dignified treatment to victims?

+Do victims of LGBTIphobic hate crimes receive adequate support, including health care and psychological assistance, legal support and shelter when needed?

+Have there been awareness-raising campaigns to sensitize the public about the need to counter LGBTIphobic violence and to inform LGBTI+ persons about reporting procedures, assistance and resources for victims?